 Section 3.
 Meetings

-The Board of Directors shall meet not less than four (4) times each year, at the time and place it shall determine by a simple majority vote.
+The Board of Directors shall meet at least four (4) times each year, at the time and placedetermined by the University in consultation with the Executive Committee.

 Special meetings may be called by the President, or any ten (10) members of the Board, provided thirty (30) days written or electronic notice is given.

-A quorum at a meeting of the Board of Directors and the Executive Committee shall consist of a majority of its voting members.
+A quorum at a meeting of the Board of Directors shall consist of a majority of its voting members.

-.

 Section 4.
 Restrictions

-With the exception of the University’s designated staff person, no member of the Board of Directors, in any capacity, shall receive, directly or indirectly, any salary, compensation, or emolument from the Association, unless authorized by a two-thirds (2/3) vote of the Board of Directors.
+With the exception of the University’s designated staff person, no member of the Board of Directors, in any capacity, shall receive, directly or indirectly, any salary, compensation, or emolument from the Association.

 No member of the Board of Directors shall have any contract relating to the operations of the Association, nor in any contract for furnishing supplies thereto, unless by two-thirds (2/3) vote of the Board of Directors.